All you have to do is call

-- This is pretty much the first thing that happens in Hayate the Combat Butler, and continues on through the series.
+- This is the first thing that happens in Hayate the Combat Butler, and continues on through the series.
 Anyone calling upon the titular Hayate summons him instantly.

 - Yuuno and Fate's Big Damn Heroes moment in the first episode of Magical Girl Lyrical Nanoha A's was preceded by Nanoha mentally shouting out their names.

 - FLCL:"I'm the one who's here!
 I'm the one who's gonna save you!
 CONTE!"
 The robot appears immediately and Naota "steps into the cockpit" so to speak so they can save the day together.

 - In episode 5 of the Gravitation anime, Yuki miraculously pops up in the doorway when Shuichi screams for Yuki to help him.